 When doing genealogical research, it is not uncommon to come across information that is protected under copyright law.
 While government documents and very old information that is no longer covered by copyright make up a large part of genealogical research, there is much that we have access to that may be protected by copyright law.
-For example, photographs are protected by copyright law, especially those taken by need organizations it in a studio by professional photographer.
+For example, photographs are protected by copyright law, especially those with published obituaries or taken by organizations in a studio by professional photographer.

 Fair Use